ying-li-python/python-challenge/PyBoss/README.md

 # PyBoss Challenge

-Let's figure out how to convert older employee records to the appropriate format for HR.
+Let's figure out how to convert employee records to the appropriate format for HR.
 This folder contains the script to do so.

 > Original data file: